Jerry Van Dyke: Later career

 In 1995, Van Dyke appeared in a series of Hardee's commercials to promote the Big Hardee, then in the late 1990s acted as the spokesperson for Big Lots.
 He had a recurring role on Yes, Dear as Big Jimmy, the father of Jimmy Hughes.
 He made a guest appearance on a September 2008 episode of My Name Is Earl and in 2010 he made an appearance on the second-season episode, "A Simple Christmas" of the television series, The Middle, playing Frankie's father, Tag Spence.
 He returned in "Thanksgiving III" in November 2011, "Thanksgiving IV" in November 2012, "From Orson with Love" in May 2013, "Thanksgiving V" in November 2013. and "Flirting with disaster" in March 2015.
 Van Dyke also played the object of Maw Maw's affections on the 18th episode of the first season of Raising Hope.
 In a December 2013 episode of The Millers he played Bud Miller, father to Margo Martindale's character, Carol.
 In his final television role in April 2015, he reprised his role as Frankie's father on The Middle, along with real-life brother Dick Van Dyke playing his character's brother.

 Personal life

 Van Dyke was married twice and had three children with first wife Carol: Jerri Lynn, Kelly Jean, and Ronald.
 Kelly Jean died by suicide in 1991, following struggles with substance abuse.

 Jerry and his second wife, Shirley, lived on an 800 acre ranch near Hot Springs, Arkansas.

 Van Dyke was an avid poker player and announced a number of poker tournaments for ESPN in the late 1990s and early 2000s.
 He was also a four-string banjo player with several performances on The Dick Van Dyke Show to his credit.

 Death

-On January 5, 2018, Van Dyke died at his Hot Spring County, Arkansas ranch from heart failure at the age of 86.
+On January 5, 2018, Van Dyke died from heart failure at his ranch in Hot Spring County, Arkansas, at the age of 86.
 He had been in declining health after a car accident two years earlier.